mgoellnitz/dinistiq/README.md

 subsequent switch to Java 8.
 This also results in the fact, that the classic version of Google App Engine is only supported up to version 0.4.

+Due to the discontinuation of JCenter the main publication target was lost and the subsequet flow down in development makes faster changes for the intended environments desirable.

 The code for dinistiq is prepared for building with Gradle.
-Gradle versions up to 5.2.1 are tested to be working, while dinistiq starting from version 0.7 at least needs Gradle 2.12.
-We now use the gradle wrapper on CI servers and switched to Gradle version 5.4.1 for all builds.
-Due to breaking DSL changes versions 0.9 and up need at least gradle 4.3.1.
+Since version 0.7, the Gradle wrapper is in use locally and in CI.
+Breaking changes in DSL are fixed synchronously on Gradle updates.

 |dinistiq Version|Works with  |Compiles with|Servlet API|
 |:--------------:|:----------:|:-----------:|:---------:|